ONESPIRIT ACCREDITED SUPERVISOR

 Why do you believe supervision plays an essential role in developing and deepening a minister’s practices?
 I have been in supervision since 1994 when I was training as a homoeopath.
 It would not occur to me, 30 years on, to work without the sounding board and clarity of a supervisor alongside me, to ensure that I am safe, ethical and clear – and accompanied.
 In supervision, we can share our concerns and our mistakes, without fear of judgement.
 We are less lonely and isolated in our work, we have a place to work with our ‘blindspots’, and we have someone who cares about us and will celebrate with us.

 What sets your ministry apart from others?
 I think everyone’s ministry is unique.
 We have all acquired skills and wisdom along the way and I believe that every minister puts their heart into their work.
 I am no better or worse than anyone else but the two major strands of my work are listening and grief.
-I have listened, held space, born witness to people within individual sessions and groups for 30 years. it remains the cornerstone of my work.
+I have listened, held space, and born witness to people within individual sessions and groups for 30 years. it remains the cornerstone of my work.
 Secondly, since a child, I have known grief, worked with it for many years as a homoeopath and then as a minister and more recently experienced a profound loss of my own.
 I bring all this experience to my ministry.